lkk688/llm-multimem-agent/docs/physical_ai_autonomous_driving.md

 ## 3D Object Detection Models

-3D object detection is crucial for autonomous driving as it provides precise spatial understanding of the environment, enabling accurate motion planning and collision avoidance. <mcreference link="https://www.thinkautonomous.ai/blog/voxel-vs-points/" index="0">0</mcreference>
+3D object detection is crucial for autonomous driving as it provides precise spatial understanding of the environment, enabling accurate motion planning and collision avoidance. [[0]](https://www.thinkautonomous.ai/blog/voxel-vs-points/)

 ### Point Cloud Processing Fundamentals

 Processing 3D point clouds presents unique challenges compared to traditional 2D computer vision.
-Unlike images with fixed dimensions and structured pixel arrangements, point clouds are inherently chaotic - they lack order, have no fixed structure, and points aren't evenly spaced. <mcreference link="https://www.thinkautonomous.ai/blog/voxel-vs-points/" index="0">0</mcreference> Any random shuffling or data augmentation could destroy a convolution's output, making traditional CNNs unsuitable for direct point cloud processing.
+Unlike images with fixed dimensions and structured pixel arrangements, point clouds are inherently chaotic - they lack order, have no fixed structure, and points aren't evenly spaced. [[0]](https://www.thinkautonomous.ai/blog/voxel-vs-points/) Any random shuffling or data augmentation could destroy a convolution's output, making traditional CNNs unsuitable for direct point cloud processing.

 This fundamental challenge led to the development of two primary approaches in 3D deep learning: